The Labour Party Website

 Complaints about data processed via the website

-If you are concerned about how personal data are processed via this website, please do not hesitate to bring such concerns to the attention of the Labour Party at the contact details below.
+If you are concerned about how personal data are processed via this website, please do not hesitate to bring such concerns to the attention of the Labour Party at [email protected] or at the address provided above.

 Collection and use of technical information